aetperf/aetperf.github.io/_posts/2021-09-10-Spatial-Join-with-GeoPandas-and-GEOS.md

 This reduces the size of the point dataset significantly!
-Let's transfrom the dataframe into a geodataframe:
+Let's transform the dataframe into a geodataframe:

 ```python